fraga/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.13.1.7: Changed "watch" commands to be "monitor" ("monitor [opponent name / the car ahead / p12 / the leader / etc]" / stop monitoring [opponent name / etc] / stop monitoring all etc) - the word "watch" is too similar to "what's" so was being regularly mis-interpreted by the speech recogniser; ACC - fix penalty logic; ACC - fix for the app repeating laptime in hotstint mode; RBR - subtitles fix; R3E - reduced optimial tyre temps for F-Junior; R3E - retry ratings downloads with http / https toggled

 Version 4.13.1.6: Hotfix for iRacing crash bug (sorry guys)

 Version 4.13.1.5: Added some interpolation for car timing positions - should address issues with wildly inaccurate gap messages where stale data (1 lap old) was being used to calculate gaps; ACC - fixed player car always being in a separate car class from opponents (should fix at least some of the inaccurate position calls); ACC - workaround for unsynchronised lap distance and laps completed data - should improve car position calls in online races